phurinaix/blindfold-chess-puzzles-cli/README.md

-# blindfold-chess-puzzles-cli
+# blindfold-chess-trainer-cli
-Command-line chess puzzles to challenge your tactics and visualization skills
+Command-line chess exercise to practice your visualization skills